Support for young people

 If you are unhappy or facing a difficult situation and looking to make changes in your life to improve your wellbeing, our team can help.
 For more information, contact us using our self-referral form or by calling your local team: 0300 123 1503.

-You can also visit a Drop In or Open Hour session, or ask your GP, school or college to refer you.
+You can also ask your GP, school or college to refer you.

 We see people at venues all over Norfolk, as well as keeping in touch by phone and Skype.
 The service is free – you will just need to cover the cost of getting to appointments and groups.